gereon-t/trajectopy/trajectopy-docs/docs/settings.md

 ## Choosing the Plotting Backend

-Since version 2.2.0, you can choose between two plotting backends: `matplotlib` and `plotly`.
+You can choose between two plotting backends: `matplotlib` and `plotly`.
 By default the `matplotlib` backend is used for quick and simple plotting.
-If you want to create advanced interactive HTML reports, you can switch to the `plotly` backend by clicking "Plotting" in the menu bar and selecting the desired backend.
+If you want to create advanced interactive HTML reports, you can switch to the `plotly` backend by clicking "Plotting" in the menu bar and selecting the desired backend (GUI).

 ## Report Settings